How to Install ImageMagick on Debian 12, 11 or 10

 sudo apt update && sudo apt upgrade

-For ImageMagick to work properly, you need to install certain libraries.
+For ImageMagick to work correctly, you need to install specific libraries.
 Use this command to install them:

 sudo apt install libpng-dev libjpeg-dev libtiff-dev